 If you received approval for a price exemption for charitable purposes, you will need to submit a Charity Fund-Raising Event Revenue Report of your event’s revenues and expenses to the LCRB within 60 days.A basic template is available here:https://www2.gov.bc.ca/assets/gov/employment-business-and-economic-development/business-management/liquor-regulation-licensing/forms/lcrb032_charity_fund-raising_event_revenue_report.pdf

 You can submit your own statements and other documentation, such as cancelled cheques, letters of thanks or newspaper articles demonstrating disbursement of proceeds or use for approved purposes.

 - If I am a GST registrant, do I have to charge GST on my liquor sales?

 The Good and Services Tax (GST) is administered by the federal government.
 If you are registered with Revenue Canada as a “GST/HST registrant” you must collect and account for the GST according to the requirements of the Canada Revenue Agency on your liquor sales.
 If you are not a “GST/HST registrant” you cannot collect GST on your liquor sales.
 Please contact the Canada Revenue Agency for any questions about GST.

 - How much does a special event permit cost?

-Licence fee is $25.00 per day/location (includes family event licences.)Public Special Occasions
+Permit fee is $25.00 per day/location (includes family event permits.)Public Special Events

 - Why are SEP application fees non-refundable?